Seth (Street Fighter): Critical reception

-Seth's redesign as a female character in Street Fighter V also generated discussion.
+Seth's redesign as a feminine character in Street Fighter V also generated discussion.
 Bruno Galvão from the Portuguese edition of Eurogamer and Ozzie Mejia from Shacknews expressed bemusement at Seth's redesign, as the character occupies a feminine body who still speaks with a masculine voice, while Keith Mitchell of The OuterHaven described it as "Rule 34 Seth" and stated they were unsure why Capcom chose this particular route with the character over more requested fighters.
 Jonathan Toyad of Kakuchopurei stated that while some aspects of Seth combination of traits were "all sorts of Freudian if robots actually have genders", he appreciated it as an interesting approach that he felt brightened up a roster and enabled developers to get creative with character designs, citing a long history of similar characters in fighting games.

 Others discussed Seth's redesign in the scope of queer representation and transgender themes in video games.
 Ariel Litwak in an article for The Michigan Daily felt Seth served as a positive example of such added to gaming by a character redesign, stating that the "androgynous presentation" alongside their altered moveset and general playstyle made the character one of their favorites.
 Noting that both aspects helped Seth's overall popularity in Street Fighter V, she argued such helped pave the way for two characters in Arc System Works fighting game Guilty Gear Strive, Testament and Bridget, to be similarly redesigned as nonbinary and transgender respectively.
 Ashley Schofield writing for TheGamer also voiced praise and favoritism towards the redesign, appreciating not only how it helped paint a "considerable change in their self-actualisation", but also in how the masculine voice reflected dysphoria issues transgender people face regarding their voice and 'passing' as their chosen gender.